akeneo/pim-helpcenter/content/updates/2021-09/1-Settings-UI.md

 - CE
 ---

-# Welcome to your new System menu
+# Welcome to your new System Menu
 ::: meta-data type="New" features="Productivity" available="mid-August" in="EE,GE"

 This is your brand new System menu.
 It is structured into two main categories: `System Navigation` and `Users Management Navigation` settings.
 You won't be lost as it looks very much like its older sister, the `Settings` menu released a couple of month ago.